sorayaelcar/Sving/master/readme.txt

 You can specify other values when creating your sculptie, and the scripts will find the nearest of these map versions to use.

-These should be supported in SL clients when vwr-9384 is in.
-If you want all clients to work with your sculpties, then 8 x 8 x 2 and it's alternatives are all that are fully supported.

 You can then move the vertice in edit mode or sculpt mode to create the desired sculptie shape.
 When finished you can create (or update)